How Continuous Testing Positively Impacts The Delivery Deadline

 Travis is a continuous testing tool hosted on GitHub.
 It offers hosted and on-premises variants.
 It provides a variety of different languages and good documentation.

 Download link: https://travis-ci.org/

 SonarQube is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities in 20+ programming languages.

 Download Link: https://www.sonarqube.org/

-Selenium is open-source software testing tool.
+Selenium is an open-source software tool.
 It supports all the leading browsers like Firefox, Chrome, IE, and Safari.
 Selenium WebDriver is used to automate web application testing.

 Download link: https://www.seleniumhq.org/

 Appium is an open-source project and has made design and tool decisions to encourage a vibrant contributing community.